 facilitating clear and unambiguous communication between all parties involved, in a form suitable for reference or quotation in legally binding documents,

-reducing risk and guarantee interoperability and interface compatibility by applying proved and recognized requirements and methods.
+reducing risk and guaranteeing interoperability and interface compatibility by applying proved and recognized requirements and methods.

 In order to meet the above stated objectives, the ECSS policy has been developed: see ECSS-P-00.